joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-express-request/README.md

 When we set up our `server.js` file, we need to first import our code from our app.js.

-Then, we need to configure our app to use our environment varibles.
+Then, we need to configure our app to use our environment variables.

 We're using a package called [dotenv](https://www.npmjs.com/package/dotenv)